The pumping world is already hard and when you have to choose the right pump but you don’t have any experience, things can get hectic.

 Difficult to clean

 Finally, the Willow’s parts are somehow weirdly shaped.
-Consequently, they’re not so easily washed and cleaned, which can cause a problem.
+Consequently, they’re not so easily washed and cleaned, especially the flex tube, which can cause a problem.

-Now that you’ve seen all of their characteristics, advantages and disadvantages, the choice just depends on your preferences.
+Now that you’ve seen all of their characteristics, advantages, and disadvantages, the choice just depends on your preferences.
+I’m just here to share my opinion while stating the facts.
+Every mom has her preference.

 However, whatever you do, I’m begging you not to lose faith in yourself.
 I know that breast-pumping is anything but easy, but trust me: you can do it.